+It’s Wednesday and the day before Thanksgiving.
+I know.
+You probably already have your menus planned.
+Have you baked your pumpkin pie yet?
 I’ll let you in on a little secret–I don’t like pumpkin pie….unless it’s the one pictured below.
-This pie changed my mind about pumpkin pie forever.
+This Caramel Pumpkin Pie with Pecan Streusel changed my mind about pumpkin pie forever.

 Last year as I was casually flipping through Dorie Greenspan’s Baking: From My Home To Yours, like I do on a regular basis, the recipe for Caramel Pumpkin Pie struck a chord.
 First you melt sugar until it is deep and dark, then you add it to the filling.
 I was intrigued.
 And I was even more intrigued to find that Dorie included (as she usually does) a Playing Around version with streusel.
 Her recipe calls for almonds, I used pecans.